Former lecturer donates scientific art to School

 28 March 2019

-Professor Paul Pearson has donated a Richard Bizley artwork to the School of Earth and Ocean Sciences.
+Professor Paul Pearson has donated a Richard Bizley artwork to the School of Earth and Environmental Sciences.

 The acrylic triptych depicts a group of marine foraminifera, which are single-cell organisms with shells that are easily affected by changes in ocean chemistry.